static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 ### Storage

-Lvalues are (mostly) associated with physical locations in the architecture such as registers, stack locations, heap locations, and global locations.
+Lvalues are (mostly) associated with physical locations in the architecture such as registers, flags, stack locations, heap locations, and global locations.
 From a function point-of-view four distinct types of storage are recognized:
 - registers: this includes the standard CPU registers, but may also include the processor status word, or individual flags in the processor status words.
 Registers are identified by their name.
+- flags: flags in the processor status word can also be separately identified.
+  Flags are identified by their name.
 - stack locations: these are memory locations identified by a fixed offset (specified in bytes) from the stack pointer value at function entry.
   Offsets can be positive (parent stack frame or argument slots) or negative